ReinX24/CompServe/Notes.md

 #### Functions per user

-Admin (To be implemented)
+Admin

-- Update and delete job listing
+- Update and delete job listing X
-- Update and delete account information
+- Update and delete account information X
-- See all registered users (freelancers and clients)
+- See all registered users (freelancers and clients) X
-- Reset the password of users
+- Reset the password of users X
-- See all reviews
+- See all reviews X

 Freelancer